Spring Semester - 15 weeks (1/12 – 5/4/2015)

 piano, and recorder for students three years old through adults.

-The Suzuki faculty members are composed of professional musicians who are highly trained
+The faculty is composed of professional musicians who are highly trained Suzuki teachers

 Children participate in solo recitals, group concerts and graduation ceremonies.